-Don’t be fooled by the name–dump cakes are one of the simplest desserts to pull together (you can probably do with your eyes closed)!
-They are usually made up with a dry cake mix and sometimes a type of fruit filling.
-In fact, many recipes require five or less ingredients.
-This is a great dessert to bring along to parties or potlucks because they are baked in larger quantities and it’s definitely a crowd-pleaser.
-You’ll impress your friends when you tell them how you make these yummy and easy dump cake recipes.
+Don't be fooled by the name-dump cakes are one of the simplest desserts to pull together (you can probably do it with your eyes closed)!
+They are usually made up of a dry cake mix and sometimes a type of fruit filling.
+In fact, many recipes require five or fewer ingredients and little prep time.
+This is a great dessert to bring along to parties or potlucks because they are baked in larger quantities and it's definitely a crowd-pleaser.
+You'll impress your friends when you tell them how you make these yummy and easy dump cake recipes.

-The name says it all– dump cakes are normally prepared by dumping the ingredients into the pan, stirring and baking it in the oven.
+The name says it all- dump cakes are normally prepared by dumping the ingredients into the pan, stirring and baking it in the oven.
 No mixing required or any bowls or fancy kitchen tools.
 We're talking super easy dessert!
-If you are tight on time or if you to have to bake something last minute, dump cake dessert recipes are the way to go.
+If you are tight on time or if you have to bake something last minute, dump cake dessert recipes are the way to go.
 You could even make one of these recipes ahead of time and just store it in the refrigerator.
 With simple ingredients, these easy recipes are a breeze to put together.

 This is the perfect dessert to make when time is running tight.
-And this dish is dishwasher-friendly, there aren’t even any mixing bowls, measuring cups, spatulas or whisks needed!
+You won't even have to break out any mixing bowls, measuring cups, spatulas or whisks.

-In a pan, crushed pineapple and cherry pie filling are combined.
+In a pan, crushed pineapple and a can of cherry pie filling are combined.
 Dry yellow cake mix is sprinkled over the top along with chopped pecans.
 A cubed stick of butter (or margarine) is placed on top to help form a nice golden brown crust.
-It’s comfort food in a pan.
-Here’s the recipe.
+It's gooey comfort food in a nonstick baking pan.
+Here's the recipe.

 2. Pumpkin Dump Cake

 You will satisfy your pumpkin spice craving with this dessert.
-This pumpkin dump cake is filled with classic fall spices like cinnamon, ginger and cloves and is a great dessert for Thanksgiving or Christmas.
+This pumpkin dump cake is filled with classic fall spices like cinnamon, ginger, and cloves and is a great dessert for Thanksgiving or Christmas.
 Serve with whipped cream or a scoop of vanilla ice cream.
 Here's the recipe.

 3. Salted Caramel-Chocolate Dump Cake